Akinwahab/My-first-Python-Projects/README.md

 # 🐍 My First Python Projects

-Welcome to **My First Python Projects** – a collection of beginner to intermediate Python projects I've built as I learn and grow as a developer.
+Welcome to **My First Python Projects** – a collection of beginner to intermediate Python projects I've built, and still building  as I learn and grow as a developer.
-These projects cover a wide range of concepts, from basic input/output to logic-based games and interactive applications.
+These projects cover a wide range of concepts, from basic input/output to logic-based games to interactive applications.

 Feel free to explore and learn from the code.
 I’ll be adding more creative and educational projects over time.